top of page

 COMMUNITY LUNCHES

-Mount Beauty Neighbourhood Centre received funding for a Community Lunches Project from Alpine Shire Council.
 This project continues and expands the pilot project which commenced in February 2024.
 These lunches provide a subsidised meal for 20 Upper Kiewa Valley residents to socialise and listen to short presentations on services provided throughout the Upper Kiewa Valley and other Alpine Shire locations.
-We plan to organise 10 Community Lunches over 10 months with different guest speakers each month.
+In 2026, the project can still be running thanks to AGL Hydro Mount Beauty and Community Bank Mount Beauty & District.

 Family Dinner

-CCUHP2 utilises the Living Our Best Life model developed by the CHAOS (Community Houses Association of the Outer-eastern Suburbs) Neighbourhood House Network.
-It builds on the work achieved in the Connecting Community in Upper Hume Pilot Social Prescribing Project, delivered across the Upper Murray Regional Neighbourhood House Network by five participating neighbourhood houses from November 2022 to June 2023.
-CCUHP2 aims to achieve the following outcomes: Reduce social isolation and loneliness in participating communities, focusing particularly on those who are currently not connected or engaged Activate and link social and community activity that is already happening in local communities Establish and strengthen relationships between Upper Murray neighbourhood houses and the health sector, and position our Neighbourhood Houses as a vital part of the social prescribing and community resilience environments What we planned to do is organise morning tea for participants, continuing Talking Café program, having darts and pizza program for over 20 males, carer connect events, death cafe etc. This project is supported by: Upper Murray Regional Neighbourhood House Network
+This project aims to achieve the following outcomes: Reduce social isolation and loneliness in participating communities, focusing particularly on those who are currently not connected or engaged Activate and link social and community activity that is already happening in local communities What we planned to do in 2026 is organise morning tea for participants, continuing Talking Café program, having darts and pizza program for over 20 males, carer connect events, death cafe etc. This project is supported by: AGL Hydro Mount Beauty and Community Bank Mount Beauty & District.

 INDIGO 4Ms